ZishJawaid/CV/README.md

 _Traded crude oil futures, working as part of a five-person trading desk.
 Given responsibility to trade my own book after 2 years (normally takes 3+ years)._

-- Generated an average 14% annual return on my book with a maximum drawdown of 4.5% (by comparison, the S&P 500 Energy Index had an annualised return of 7% and drawdown of 20% over the same period).<br></br>
+- Generated an average 14% annual return on my book with a maximum drawdown of 4.5% (by comparison, the S&P 500 Energy Index had an annualised return of 7% and drawdown of 20% over the same period).

 ## Education